ibm-cloud-docs/vmwaresolutions/vmonic/iam.md

 | Operator | Read-only actions.
 For example, list instances and view instance details. |
 | Editor | Update a specific instance.
 For example, add or remove VMware ESXi™ servers, clusters, and services; upgrade an instance to a higher version. |
 | Administrator | Full management access.
 For example, create new instances, delete instances, and grant platform access to other users.|
-{: caption="Table 1.
-Platform management roles and allowed actions for VMware Solutions" caption-side="bottom"}
+{: caption="Platform management roles and allowed actions for VMware Solutions" caption-side="bottom"}
 {: #iam-roles-table}

 For VMware Solutions, the following actions exist: